 Bayonets

 The bayonet was a comparatively simple weapon: a bracketed dagger attached to the end of a rifle barrel.
-Its primary function was to turn the rifle into a thrusting weapon, allowing its owner to attack the enemy without drawing too close.
+Its primary function was to turn the rifle into a thrusting weapon, so its owner could attack the enemy without drawing too close.
+Bayonet charges were designed for psychological impact: men were trained to advance in rows, with faces contorted, lungs blaring and bayonets thrusting.
+Small arms and machine guns made these charges largely ineffective, but they were effective propaganda.

 “Bayonet injuries were cruel, particularly since British soldiers were trained to ‘thrust the bayonet home then give it a sharp twist to the left, thus making the wound fatal’.
 Perhaps the shock-and-awe value of the bayonet is what made those 19th-century generals so enamoured of it.”